 I am a student at the University of Massachusetts and the founder of the Hoxly Corporation.
 While at Hoxly, I've worked on a number of ambitious projects.

 - AskSteem was a search engine for the STEEM blockchain.
 During its lifetime it served over a billion queries and generated upwards of $40,000 in API sales.

 - Hoxly Answers is a machine learning based question and answer website.
 It uses a sequence-to-sequence model with attention that tries to produce questions for which some given text is the answer.
 The data made available on the site today is taken from select articles of the English Wikipedia.

-- Hoxly News was an algorithmic news site that would rank news articles using PageRank divided by time.
-It had a relatively short-lived trial run of only one week but produced promising results.
+- Hoxly News was originally an algorithmic news site that would rank news articles using PageRank divided by time.
+It is now a social network that allows users to submit and vote on news stories.

 - Hoxly Links is a dead link redirection service which automatically redirects links to web pages that no longer exist on the web or have temporarily gone offline to an archived copy.